luhring/reach/README.md

 - This tool is a work in progress!
 Use at your own risk, and please submit issues as you encounter bugs or have feature requests.

 - Because Reach gets all of its information from the AWS API, Reach makes no guarantees about network service accessibility with respect to the operating system or applications running on a host within the cloud environment.
-In other words, Reach can tell you if your VPC resources and EC2 instances are configured correctly, but Reach _can't_ tell you if an OS firewall is blocking network traffic, or if an application listening on a port has crashed.
+In other words, Reach can tell you if your VPC resources and EC2 instances are configured correctly, but Reach _cannot_ tell you if an OS firewall is blocking network traffic, or if an application listening on a port has crashed.